open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 The transform processor's implementation of the [Telemetry Query Language](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/processing.md#telemetry-query-language) (TQL) allows users to modify all aspects of their telemetry.
 Some specific risks are listed below, but this is not an exhaustive list.
 In general, understand your data before using the transform processor.

-- [Identity Crisis](#identity-crisis): Transformation of metrics have the potential to affect the [identity of a metric](https://github.com/open-telemetry/opentelemetry-specification/blob/main//specification/metrics/data-model.md#opentelemetry-protocol-data-model-producer-recommendations) leading to an Identity Crisis.
+- [Identity Crisis](#identity-crisis): Transformation of metrics have the potential to affect the identity of a metric leading to an Identity Crisis.
 Be especially cautious when transforming metric name and when reducing/changing existing attributes.
 Adding new attributes is safe.
 - [Unsound Transformations](#unsound-transformations): Several Metric-only functions allow you to transform one metric data type to another or create new metrics from an existing metrics.
 Transformations between metric data types are not defined in the [metrics data model](https://github.com/open-telemetry/opentelemetry-specification/blob/main//specification/metrics/data-model.md).
 These functions have the expectation that you understand the incoming data and know that it can be meaningfully converted to a new metric data type or can meaningfully be used to create new metrics.
   - Although the TQL allows the `set` function to be used with `metric.data_type`, its implementation in the transform processor is NOOP.
 To modify a data type you must use a function specific to that purpose.
-- The processor allows you to modify `span_id`, `trace_id`, and `parent_span_id` for traces and `span_id`, and `trace_id` logs.
+- [Orphaned Telemetry](#orphaned-telemetry): The processor allows you to modify `span_id`, `trace_id`, and `parent_span_id` for traces and `span_id`, and `trace_id` logs.
 Modifying these fields could lead to orphaned spans or logs.
 - The `limit` function drops attributes at random.
 If there are attributes that should never be dropped then this function should not be used.  [#9734](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/9734)

 # Standard Warnings

 ## Unsound Transformations
 Incorrect usage of the component may lead to telemetry data that is unsound i.e. not spec-compliant/meaningless.
-Example components: transform processor
+This would most likely be caused by converting metric data types or creating new metrics from existing metrics.

 ## Statefulness
 The component keeps state related to telemetry data and therefore needs all data from a producer to be sent to the same Collector instance to ensure a correct behavior.
-Example components: cumulativetodelta processor, any exporter to a backend that does not support cumulative metrics (so e.g. Datadog's or Dynatrace)
+Examples of scenarios that require state would be computing/exporting delta metrics, tail-based sampling and grouping telemetry.

 ## Identity Crisis
-The component may change the 'identity' of a metric.
-Example components: transform, metricstransform
+The component may change the ['identity' of a metric](https://github.com/open-telemetry/opentelemetry-specification/blob/main//specification/metrics/data-model.md#opentelemetry-protocol-data-model-producer-recommendations).
+This could be down either by changing a metrics name, removing attributes, or updating existing attribute values.
+Adding attributes to metrics is always safe and does not create an Identity Crisis.

+## Orphaned Telemetry
+The component modifies the incoming telemetry in such a way that a span becomes orphaned, that is, it contains a `trace_id` or `parent_span_id` that do not exist.
+This may occur because the component can modify `span_id`, `trace_id`, or `parent_span_id` or because the component can delete telemetry.

 [alpha]: https://github.com/open-telemetry/opentelemetry-collector#alpha